HofmaDresu/Blog/_posts/2018-04-23-todo-xamarin-forms.markdown

     <img src="/assets/img/todo-xamarin-forms/AddItemIOS.gif" />
 </div>

 And there we have it!
-A function Todo application on both iOS and Android built with Xamarin Forms.
+A functional Todo application on both iOS and Android built with Xamarin Forms.
 Obviously there's a lot more we could do with this application, like customizing styles or adding application icons, but this gets us through the basics of creating a simple cross platform application.